akrsmv/server-client-etl/README.md

     * Watches `events.jsonl` file, and upon `change` event resends all events again.
 This is for ease of experimentation.
 Refer to [Testing the Project](#testing) for details on generating events and trigger the ETL

+    * Ensures events are sent in exact same order as in `events.jsonl`

 * **Server (`server.js`):** _(Simulates a Kafka broker)_

     * Exposes `/liveEvent` endpoint.
 Every event that `client.js` sends, the `server.js` will append to `server_events_${fiveSecondsWindowPartitionNumber}.jsonl` file _(Simulates a Kafka topic)_.

-    * Exposes `userEvents/:userId` endpoint that returns recor for particular user from db's `users_revenue` table
+    * Exposes `userEvents/:userId` endpoint that returns the corresponding to `userId` record from db's `users_revenue` table

 * **Data Processor (`data_processor.js`):** _(Simulates Kafka consumer)_

     * Every 5 seconds it reads _all_ `server_events_*.jsonl` files _(poorly simulating Kafka consumer fetching from the Broker)_ and
-        * _(Taken approach a.)_ aggregates all revenue updates deltas per user
+        * _(Taken approach **a.**)_ aggregates all revenue updates deltas per user
         * updates database in transaction, per user
-    * Maintains `processor_offset.json` where it keeps track for the processing of every time-partitioned event log
+    * Maintains `processor_offset.json` where it keeps track for the processing of every time-partitioned server event log

 **Limitations**

-* There are retry mechanisms in place for sending the event to server, and also for updating the database, _however_, if maximum attempts are reached an event will just be left unprocessed
+* No Message Acknowledgement: While retry mechanisms are in place for sending events to the server and updating the database, there is no acknowledgement mechanism to confirm successful processing.
+Consequently, if the maximum retry attempts are exhausted, events remain unprocessed.
+(In a system with acknowledgements, the broker would redeliver unprocessed messages.)
-* Every 5 seconds scanning for _all_ `server_events*.jsonl` degrades performance with time.
-A mechanism for marking a partition as done should be implemented.
+* No Data Processor Coordination: This implementation does not simulate coordination between multiple data processors (e.g., using a tool like ZooKeeper).
+Therefore, only one data processor instance can operate concurrently.
+Scanning all server_events*.jsonl partitions every 5 seconds is inefficient and will degrade performance as the number of partitions increases.

 ## Sequence diagram
 ```mermaid